spicysoft/jp-www-gitlab-com/source/direction/verify/review_apps/index.html.md

 we discuss this topic and can answer any questions you may have.
 Your contributions are more than welcome.

-This page is maintained by the Product Manager for Pipeline Insights, Jocelyn Eillis ([E-mail](mailto:jeillis@gitlab.com))
+This page is maintained by the Product Manager for Pipeline Insights, Jocelyn Eillis ([E-mail](mailto:jeillis@gitlab.com)).

 ## What's Next & Why

 Currently, Pipeline Insights is collecting feedback on Review Apps and plans to improve the discoverability of review apps in merge requests via [gitlab#343652](https://gitlab.com/gitlab-org/gitlab/-/issues/343652).
+We are considering improvements for the [Visual Review Tool](https://gitlab.com/groups/gitlab-org/-/epics/8733) to increase efficiency during code reviews.

 ## Maturity Plan